berndreiss/ZenToDo/Readme.md

 A simple ToDo-List that let's you focus on what's really important

-This project aims to implement an Android-app which serves as a simple ToDo-List.
-Tasks added have a due date and optionally a list to which they are attached.
-Now every time you want to create a ToDo-List for the day there is a mode called "focus", which presents the tasks that are due and let's you choose the todos that you want to get done.
-Hence there are only the really important things in your list which ought to improve your focus.
+This project implements an Android-app which serves as a simple ToDo-List.
+The idea is simple: you drop tasks that come to your mind so you don't have to think about them anymore.
+In a next step you pick all the tasks you want to get done.
+These are shown in a focus mode that only represent tasks that are really important right now.
+Tasks can also have a date set which means they will not be shown until that date.
+There is also an option to make tasks recurring (still to be implemented).
+Tasks can also be added to lists.

-The App is going to contain the following windows:
+The App contains the following main layouts:

 -Drop: add new tasks, so you don't have to worry about them